Juan-Rivera/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+[ANSWER] A token is used to authenticate that the client is allowed to use specific parts of the site (Such as a login page)
 - [ ] What steps can you take in your web apps to keep your data secure?
+[ANSWER] You can use Protected Routes that can only be accessed by authentication tokens (JWT or JSON Web Token) that are only given when the correct login credentials are given.
 - [ ] Describe how web servers work.
+[ANSWER] Essentially web servers are internet-connected computers (usually in a data center ) that receive HTTP requests from the browser which then proccesses the requests and sends back information to the browser.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+[ANSWER]POST=C GET=R PUT=U DELETE=D

 ## Project Set Up